goldbattle/rm-importer/README.md

 # rm-exporter

 As you might know, reMarkable supports exporting notes locally through the USB connection.

-Unfortunately, it has a few flaws:
+Unfortunately, the default local export has a few flaws:
   * Large notes (10MB+) often can't be exported, **the UI doesn't wait for long enough for a note to download**;
   * Downloading a folder is not possible; only notes one-by-one.